Something went wrong on our end. Please try again later.

-A/B Testing Campaigns allow you to test different versions of a single campaign to see how small changes can have a big impact on your results.
-Choose what you want to test, like the subject line or content, and compare results to find out what works and what doesn't.
+A/B testing campaigns test different versions of a single email to see how small changes can have an impact on your results.
+Choose what you want to test, like the subject line or content, and compare results to find out what works and what doesn't work for your audience.

 Each variation of your campaign that is created from your chosen variables.
 If you want to test three different From names, we'll create three different combinations of your campaign.
 Combinations sent in the test phase are called test combinations.